jeffmaynes/jeffmaynes.github.io/_pages/modern.md

 ### Oral Exams

 At three points in the semester, I will ask you to schedule a meeting with me to discuss the views of one of the philosophers we have focused on.
-I'll ask you to begin the conversation by doing two things:
+I'll ask you to begin the conversation by doing two things (in about 5 minutes):
 1. You should **summarize** the core themes of that thinker's philosophical project.
 What are they trying to do?
 What are their main positions?
 2. You should **critically engage** that thinker's project in one of the ways below.